The Workshop

 Bio - "Lady Purple"

-Then as my wife became interested to cycle more; we upgraded the handlebars to an upright position and added a better saddle.
+As my wife became interested to cycle more; we upgraded the handlebars to an upright position and added a better saddle.
 We then put on some "city" styled tyres, replaced all the brake & gear cables and installed some better brake pads.
 I also carefully removed all the old 90's-era garrish decals.

 The bike looked and rode much better and my wife took her out quite often for a few of years.
 We even took a lengthy cycle tour together to Abergavenny and back.
 But then sadly, she sat again, unused, and we contemplated selling her.